Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.DataMovement/KnownIssues.md

 ### Client-side encryption support

 **There is no support for copying client-side encrypted blobs.** Since client-side encryption is built on blob metadata, the necessary information to decrypt the blob will not be transferred in a service-to-service copy.
 Azure.Storage.Blobs will not be able to decrypt the copied blob.
 If that metadata is lost, your blob contents will be lost forever.

+## Transfer Sizes

+The Azure Storage REST service has various limitations as to the size of request body it will accept, depending on the operation being performed.
+While the DataMovement library attempts to clamp transfer chunk sizes down to accepted levels, it is not always accurate.
+Please refer to the [REST documentation](https://learn.microsoft.com/en-us/rest/api/storageservices/) for information on transfer size limitations.